jfischoff/trek/development-notes.md

+# 1/1/2020
+- Time to figure out how to remove the shutdown function from `SpecState`
+- InterfaceSpec.hs is filled with notes.
+I have no idea if they are still relevant.

 # 12/31/2019

 - CI is now compiling as much as I am locally.
 So time to get local compiling.
 I think I might have quit working on this when I hit a point where `with` would be useful in `tmp-postgres`.